rarora7777/poly-donwload-convert/README.md

 # Scripts to download and process Tilt Brush models from Poly

+**NOTE.** You need to set up a Google API Key with permission to access the Poly API first.
+Please see instructions here: https://developers.google.com/poly/develop/api.

+Once you have set up the key, set an environment variable named `POLY_API_KEY` with your API Key as the value.

+## How to use

 `poly_download_tilt`: Download a Tilt Brush model from Poly.
 Usage:

     python poly_download_tilt.py <assetID> <download_filename>